Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 ## Add-on

 Add-on is one or set of application logics.
 It consists of components, systems, and inflators.

-Hubs Client has some core built-in add-ons.
+In the Hubs Client, most of the features are written as add-ons (eg: media loading, physics, object menus, and so on).
+The rest of the features will be rewritten as add-ons soon.

 You can also add your custom add-ons.

 Note that currently we don't have good APIs to register custom add-ons yet.
 You are required to edit some Hubs Client core files.